worst/worst.github.io/_fundings/nsf-career-towards-a-data-driven-understanding-of-online-sentiment.md

   - NSF
 ---

-This [NSF sponsored project](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2046590) is oriented around understanding coded language on social media, explainable systems for rating the sentiment of content, and use and community level modeling of online sentiment.
+This [NSF sponsored project](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2046590) is oriented around understanding coded language on social media, explainable systems for rating the sentiment of content, and user and community level modeling of online sentiment.

 # Highlights